lsds/KungFu/README.md

 ./bin/kungfu-run -help
 ```

-You can also use KungFu with Docker.
-Check the docker files for [GPU](docker/Dockerfile.tf-gpu) and [CPU](docker/Dockerfile.tf-cpu) machines.
+You can use KungFu with Docker.
+Check out the docker files for [GPU](docker/Dockerfile.tf-gpu) and [CPU](docker/Dockerfile.tf-cpu) machines.

 ## Example